 The object appears to come down through the valley in the distance before banking sharply in what looks like a controlled and precise movement, performed at speed and at low altitude.
 Sam, one of the filmmakers behind the clip said, "something travelling that fast, turning at that speed, that low, is just insane."

-on January 9th.
+The video premiered exclusively on Brian Hanley's YouTube channel on January 9th.
 This is Brian's personal channel, but he also hosts the YouTube channel Complex Hustle and has a background as a political reporter covering the Bernie Sanders campaign for the Huffington Post.

 The moment the video was published, the debate instantly erupted.
 The clip garnered so much interest and raised so many questions that the filmmakers released their raw footage.
 The idea behind this was to allow interested parties to download the footage and analyse it as they see fit.
 They're hoping this crowd sourced approach to investigation might bring them closer to the truth about what this object really is.

 Opening up the original footage in this way has allowed others to try to prove or debunk the clip.
 One YouTuber named Rob Woodus has debunked several theories about the video.
 Rob has been able to pinpoint the exact spot on Google Earth where the drone was hovering at the time the footage was captured.
 Using this geo data, combined with careful analysis of the video, he's been able to confirm that the object first appears in a valley near a distant mountain.
 He's confirmed this by showing that trees on the nearside of the valley momentarily block the view of the object in several frames.

 Rob said in his video, "I am confident that the object is a craft travelling at great speed."
 Based on the speed, the distant at which it is first sight, and the size the object grows to on screen as it approaches the camera, the possibility that the object is an insect or a bird can be ruled out.
 Especially when you consider that there is no sign of flapping wings.
 Rob added, "to originate that small and exit frame that large in one second confirms to me that it is one sizeable craft traveling at over 9,000mph."

 In another video, Rob compares visible landmarks in the video with landmarks on Google Earth in order to calculate the speed of the mystery object.
 If the speed is calculated from the first point the object becomes visible, at the peak of the mountain range in the distance, then it would have to travel 3.5 miles before vanishing out of shot.
 This would equate to a speed of around 12,000mph.

 Or the speed can be calculated at the point after it makes its turn, in this scenario it would be traveling a distance of 2.5 miles in one second, equivalent to 9,000mph.